vitus133/work-notes/labeling/README.md

 # Node auto-labelling

 ## Why
 When OCP worker node is created, it automatically joins the `worker` machine config pool.
 If we want it to be in a custom pool, we must label the node.
-The machine config operator will then detect the change and join the node to the pool, which will lead to reboot.
+The machine config operator will then detect the change and join the node to the pool, which will lead to a reboot.
 If we want to eliminate this reboot, we should make the node joining the correct machine config pool from the beginning by labeling it accordingly before the first boot.

 ## How